Mann Yadanarpon Airlines

-Mann Yadanarpon Airlines Company Limited (မန်းရတနာပုံ လေကြောင်း) is a privately owned domestic airline based in Mandalay, Myanmar.
+Mann Yadanarpon Airlines Company Limited (မန်းရတနာပုံ လေကြောင်း) is a privately owned domestic airline based in Yangon, Myanmar.
 The airline began operations in February 2014.
 The airline also offers charter services and is planning to commence regional international services to Thailand.

 Destinations

 As of January 2024, Mann Yadanarpon Airlines serves the following destinations, all of which are within Myanmar: